Eiichiru/Prog_Even_kafka/README.md

  **The credentials is :**

- -id : admin
+  - id : admin

- -pwd : admin
+  - pwd : admin

 ### You should see that :